U.K. PM Boris Johnson suffers big defeat as rebels seize control of Brexit agenda

 Johnson, who became prime minister in July, has tried to crack down on members of his Conservative Party who oppose his Brexit plans, warning they would be expelled from the party if they supported parliamentary efforts to block or delay the withdrawal.

 Dominic Grieve, who was attorney general in David Cameron's government, says the expulsion threats demonstrate Johnson's "ruthlessness."
-Greening said she feared her beloved party was "morphing into Nigel Farage's Brexit Party," in a reference to the U.K.'s veteran euroskeptic and the party he leads.
+Greening said she feared her beloved party was "morphing into Nigel Farage's Brexit Party," in a reference to the U.K.'s foremost euroskeptic and the party he leads.
 Former Treasury chief Philip Hammond warned of the "fight of a lifetime" if officials tried to prevent him from running in the next election.
-All three oppose Johnson.

-Time to block a "no-deal" departure is running short.
+Time to block a no-deal departure is running short.
 Johnson last week manoeuvred to give his political opponents even less time to block a chaotic no-deal Brexit, getting Queen Elizabeth II's approval to suspend Parliament.
 His outraged critics sued, and attorneys arguing the case at a court in Scotland completed submissions Tuesday.
 The judge could rule as soon as Wednesday.
+Two other major legal challenges to the suspension are pending.

 A no-deal Brexit will sever decades of seamless trade with Europe's single market of 500 million people.
-Economists warn of disruptions in commerce, and the U.N. trade agency UNCTAD estimated Tuesday a no-deal Brexit will result in U.K. export losses of at least $16 billion.
 Leaked government documents predicted disruptions to the supply of medicine, decreased availability of fresh food and even potential fresh water shortages because of disruption to supplies of water treatment chemicals.

-Johnson insists the potential for leaving without a deal must remain as a bargaining chip in negotiations with the EU.
+Johnson insists the potential threat of leaving without a deal must remain as a bargaining chip in negotiations with the EU.

 Though the EU is Britain's biggest trading partner, a no-deal Brexit would also hurt Europe -- a fact not lost on Brussels.
 Johnson's supporters said lawmakers were weakening the government's negotiating position with the EU.